pbek/QOwnNotes/webpage/src/getting-started/browser-extension.md

 ## Web clipper

 Right-click on a webpage or selected text to use the **web-clipper** functionality.
-There you can also create a new with a **screenshot** of the current webpage.
+There you can also create a new note with a **screenshot** of the current webpage.

 ::: tip
 The web clipper is also scriptable!
 Take a look at the [websocketRawDataHook](../scripting/hooks.md#websocketrawdatahook) if you want to control what you clip from webpages.